At the time of the NCEDA’s closing in September 2016, the following people were members of the Research Advisory Committee:

 Thomas E. Hinkebein received his Ph.D. in Chemical Engineering from the University of Washington, Seattle in 1976 followed by a distinguished thirty-year career at Sandia National Laboratories.
 During his last 10 years at Sandia, Dr Hinkebein was the Water Treatment Lead for the Advanced Water Treatment program at Sandia and became manager of the Geochemistry Department where he oversaw all water treatment activities at Sandia.
 He also managed several lab directed research and development programs which explored novel concepts in desalination.
 Additionally, Dr Hinkebein was responsible for coordinating the development of a technology roadmap for future research in desalination technology.
 This National Roadmap was developed in conjunction with the Bureau of Reclamation for all regions in the US.
 Dr Hinkebein also contributed to the Energy and Water Nexus Roadmapping effort.
 The roadmapping concepts developed at Sandia have gained international acceptance and have been applied in North Africa, the Arab States, and Israel and now Australia.
 Since retiring from Sandia Laboratories, Dr Hinkebein formed a consulting company, Hinkebein and Associates.
 His company specializes in underground storage of materials in salt, and in desalination roadmapping.
 Dr Hinkebein is the author of over 100 technical papers.

+Sandra Kentish is a Professor in the Department of Chemical and Biomolecular Engineering at The University of Melbourne.
+In October 2012, Professor Kentish was appointed Head of this Department.
+She is also an invited Professor at the Centre for Water, Earth and the Environment within the Institut National de la Recherche Scientifique (INRS) in Canada.
 The focus of Sandra Kentish’s research career is the field of separations processes and more specifically the use of membranes in these applications.
 She leads a node of the CSIRO Water for a Healthy Country Flagship – Advanced Membrane Design cluster, which is focused on the reduction of energy demand in desalination systems.
-Within this cluster, A/Prof Kentish’s research is focused on the fouling potential of reverse osmosis membranes.
+Within this cluster, Prof Kentish’s research is focused on the fouling potential of reverse osmosis membranes.
 She is also the Discipline Leader for membrane technology within the CRC for Greenhouse Gas Technologies.
 In this role she has conducted extensive studies on solubility and diffusivity within both polymeric and carbon membrane systems.
 She is also an inventor on two recent patents for novel gas separation membrane materials.
 She has conducted extensive research in dairy membranes systems with a focus on ultrafiltration, nanofiltration and microfiltration systems.
-A/Prof Kentish is regarded as an international expert in the application of ultrasound to industrial processes.
-This includes the use of ultrasound for water disinfection.
-She is the author of 87 refereed publications (66 journal papers) and 4 patents, yielding over 300 citations (ISI).
+Prof Kentish is the author of 87 refereed publications (66 journal papers) and 4 patents, yielding over 300 citations (ISI).
 She is an Editorial Board member for two international journals (Recent Patents in Chemical Engineering and Food Engineering Reviews) and a reviewer for a further 16 international journals.
 She collaborates with a range of industrial sponsors including Burra Foods Australia, Nufarm, Biofuels, Alcoa World Alumina, Dairy Innovation Australia and Industrial Galvanizers Limited.

-Most recently Mr Shackleton was employed by WorleyParsons as a Principal Scientist within the WP Water Group and was the Lead Process Engineer and Team leader for the Southern Seawater Alliance.
-Mr Shackleton has extensive experience in water treatment unit operations, sustainability & environmental Management, water chemistry, potable & power station water system design, water quality, sampling and analysis, project management, commercial evaluation processes and project commissioning.
+Mr Shackleton was previously employed by WorleyParsons as a Principal Scientist within the WP Water Group and was the Lead Process Engineer and Team leader for the Southern Seawater Alliance.
+Mr Shackleton has extensive experience in water treatment unit operations, sustainability and environmental management, water chemistry, potable & power station water system design, water quality, sampling and analysis, project management, commercial evaluation processes and project commissioning.
 He brings key technical knowledge in the in the areas of fundamental process selection, design and optimisation of water treatment unit operations, water chemistry and impact on process design and optimisation, potable and power station water system design and sustainability and environmental aspects of water treatment.